-VA guidance and policy documents indicate that advance payments are not available under the Post-9/11 GI Bill.
-72 An advance payment is the first partial and first full month of the housing allowance and is available to individuals who are planning to enroll more than half-time and who have not received educational assistance benefits in 30 days or more.
+VA guidance and policy documents indicate that advance payments are not available under the Post-9/11 GI Bill.75 In general, an advance payment is the first partial and first full month of the housing allowance and may be available only to individuals who are planning to enroll more than half-time and who have not received educational assistance benefits in 30 days or more.
 Advance payments are sent to the educational institution for disbursal to the student within 30 days of the start of the academic term.